janvrany/riscv-debian/README.md

 * Install QEMU and `mmdebstrap` (req'd to build root filesystem and run installed system):

       sudo apt-get install mmdebstrap/unstable qemu-user-static/unstable qemu-system-riscv64/unstable binfmt-support/unstable debian-ports-archive-keyring gcc-riscv64-linux-gnu rsync

+*Note:* If you have some other Debian-based distro, e.g, Ubuntu, this recipe may or may not work!
+Tested only on Debian Buster.

 ## Checking out source code